ualib/agda-algebras/homomorphisms.lagda.rst

 Homomorphic images again
 ------------------------

-Let  ``𝑯 𝓚``  denote the class of homomorphic images of members of 𝓚.
+Let  ``H 𝓚``  denote the class of homomorphic images of members of 𝓚.

 ::